DestineyS-eng/Library-fine-calculator-/README.md

     print(total)
 else:
     print("you aren't overdue")
-    # alternative root for books tgat are at 0 days overdue
+    # alternative root for books that are at 0 days overdue